Space Assembly: The Cultural Negotiation of Space Science

 Nahum, KOSMICA Institute.
 See bio below.

-Performing Space is a workshop run by Nahum, founder and director of KOSMICA Institute.
-The workshop will be based around the experience of, and collective discourse on, the performance SPELLS - a show that transports the audience beyond the confines of the performance venue.
-Through a mix of ambient music, spoken word and trance states, Nahum takes the audience on a journey where the senses awaken, and experience expands, connecting us with the universe via a sonic journey combining astral travelling, ambient music, trance states and words.
-Here, the audience is invited to explore the possibilities of perception, to connect with all the other existences around us and to think about our place in the cosmos.
+Performing Space was a workshop run by the artist Nahum, founder and director of KOSMICA Institute.
+The workshop was based around the experience of, and collective discourse on, the performance SPELLS - a show that transports the audience beyond the confines of the performance venue.
+Through a mix of ambient music, spoken word and trance states, Nahum took the audience on a journey where the senses awaken, and experience expands, connecting us with the universe via a sonic journey combining astral travelling, ambient music, trance states and words.
+Here, the audience was invited to explore the possibilities of perception, to connect with all the other existences around us and to think about our place in the cosmos.

 KOSMICA is a global institute founded in 2011 with the mission to create a space organisation for critical, cultural and poetic discourses on our relationship with the universe, space activities and their impact here on Earth.
 It is premised on the belief that all of us have a stake in humanity’s actions beyond our planetary home and promotes the unique perspectives that artists, poets, anthropologists, musicians, philosophers and other cultural practitioners can bring to the debates and issues surrounding space activities.